Bio (Marie-Dominique Verdier)

 It never occurred to me that I would ever become a professional photographer.
 As a kid (I was born and raised in France), I was definitely drawn to photography and took every opportunity to use my father's camera, but I didn't fathom that it could be a real job – it was too much fun!
 So I followed the path towards a "serious" career, earning a master's degree in business.
 However, right after graduation things took an unexpected turn.
 My first job as a logs inspector for a French company got me to travel extensively in the US.
-I fell in love there, and eventually settled in New Orleans in 1991.
-I then held various jobs, including booking and managing musicians, and public relations attaché at the French Consulate for 6 years.
+I eventually settled in New Orleans in 1991 where I held various jobs, including booking and managing musicians, and public relations attaché at the French Consulate for 6 years.

 At the same time, I was becoming passionate about photography, taking mostly black and white pictures of musicians and doing "street" photography.
 Without any formal training but with the help of my mentor, Allen Steinman, I learned to process films and develop my own pictures.
 Several exhibits in Louisiana and France followed, first showing black and white pictures, then sharing my "New Orleans Walls" series in 1994 - my first exploration of color (revived in 2008, the series is now a book entitled "New Orleans Walls: Still Standing" featuring Fats Domino, Drew Brees, Charmaine Neville, and many other New Orleanians: NewOrleansWalls.com).